AustinGil/presentations/edge-compute.md

 <v-clicks>

-Edge compute is the result of distributing serverless functions to thousands of locations around the world to handle requests from as close to the user as possible.
+Edge compute is the result of distributing serverless functions to multiple locations around the world to handle requests from as close to the user as possible.

 The result is programmable/dynamic/customizable responses with the least amount of latency (aka more speed).
 </v-clicks>